linoferreira/latex-font-survey/README.md

   <i>New PX and Euler-VM in pdfLaTeX</i>
 </p>

-Finally, an interesting set of fonts based on Palatino (they are derived from [URW Palladio](https://en.wikipedia.org/wiki/Ghostscript)) but with a unique and distinctive character are the Kp-Fonts (the Johannes Kepler project -- no relation to Robert Slimbach's Kepler font) developed by [Christophe Caignaert](http://c.caignaert.free.fr/).
+Finally, an interesting set of fonts based on Palatino (they are derived from [URW Palladio](https://en.wikipedia.org/wiki/Ghostscript)) but with a unique and distinctive character is Kp-Fonts (the Johannes Kepler project -- no relation to Robert Slimbach's Kepler font) developed by [Christophe Caignaert](http://c.caignaert.free.fr/).
 This complete set of fonts (it contains roman, sans-serif, monospaced and math fonts) is available for use with LaTeX through the [`kpfonts`](https://ctan.org/pkg/kpfonts) package.
 In addition to old-style figures and true small caps, each of the fonts is also available in a *light* version.
 Even the default version of the roman font is, however, of a lighter weight than Palatino and in this respect is more similar to Aldus, a second font designed by Zapf which is similar to Palatino but intended for book use.
 For an example of the Aldus font in use in a TeX system, see the documentation of the [`fontspec` package](https://ctan.org/pkg/fontspec) which employs it as its main body font.

 <p align="center">
   <img src="/img/kpfonts.png?raw=true" width="700">